Digital-Grinnell/dlad-blog/content/posts/135-Migrating-CATPAW-Development-to-Azure/index.md

   - Python
   - Flask
   - VSCode
-content_updated:
+last_modified_at: 2023-01-12 09.22 CST
 ---

-Portions of this post build on concepts introduced in [Managing Azure](/posts/130-Managing-Azure/).
+Portions of this post build on concepts introduced in [Managing Azure](/posts/130-managing-azure/).

 ## CATPAW - Computer-Aided Thinking, Primarily about Writing